PauSolerValades/hexchess/README.md

 # hexchess
-Doing an hexagonal chess for funsies
+Doing a terminal hexagonal chess for funsies in C++